operator-framework/operator-sdk/website/content/en/docs/new-cli/operator-sdk_olm_uninstall.md

 ### Options

 ```
   -h, --help                   help for uninstall
+      --olm-namespace string   namespace from where OLM is to be uninstalled. (default "olm")
       --timeout duration       time to wait for the command to complete before failing (default 2m0s)
       --version string         version of OLM resources to uninstall.
 ```

 ### Options inherited from parent commands